SRL: Scaling Distributed Reinforcement Learning to Over Ten Thousand Cores: Conclusion

 \section{Conclusion}

-\mzycmt{Should we change this meaningless conclusion to a discussion of limitations?} This paper presents a novel abstraction on the dataflows of RL training.
-Based on the abstraction, we propose a scalable, efficient, and extensible RL system.
-The novel abstraction and architecture of \sysname enable massively parallelized computation and efficient resource allocation, and flexible worker scheduling, leading to high performance in both single machine and large scale scenarios.
-Also, the user-friendly and extensible interface of \sysname facilitates customized environments, policies, and algorithms for users in \sysname.
-Our experiment demonstrate the remarkable training throughput and learning performance of \sysname across a wide range of application scenarios.
-In addition, through ablation studies, we provide helpful suggestions on designing an optimal configuration to maximize the performance of \sysname.
+This paper presents a general abstraction of RL training dataflows.
+Based on the abstraction, we propose a scalable, efficient, and extensible RL system, \sysname.
+The abstraction and architecture of \sysname enables massively parallelized computation, efficient resource allocation, and fine-grained performance optimization, leading to high performances in both single-machine and large-scale scenarios.
+Also, the user-friendly and extensible interface of \sysname facilitates customized environments, policies, algorithms, and system architectures for users.
+Our experiments demonstrate the remarkable training throughput and learning performance of \sysname across a wide range of applications and algorithms.